Trast00/reimangined-conference/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank [Cindy Shin](https://www.behance.net/adagio07) for this [design](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015?moduleId=192118207&action=moodboard)
+I would like to thank [Cindy Shin](https://www.behance.net/adagio07) who is the original author for this [design](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015?moduleId=192118207&action=moodboard)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>